sib-swiss/NGS-introduction-training/docs/day1/quality_control.md

 >:fontawesome-regular-clock: 30 minutes

-**Exercise:** Create a directory called `ecoli` in your home directory and make the directory your current directory
+**Exercise:** Create a directory called `ecoli` in your home directory and make the directory your current directory.

 ??? done "Answer"
     ```sh
-    cd /home/training
+    cd ~
     mkdir ecoli
     cd ecoli
     ```